 “I’ll get it!” said Davy, jumping down from the bandstand.
-He attempted to check the peephole and then opened the door.
-Three cute young girls were standing there. “’Ello, luv!”
-Davy said, leaning against the door.
+He attempted to look through the peephole and then opened the door.
+There were three cute young girls standing there. “’Ello, luv!”
+Davy said, leaning against the door frame.

 I looked at Mike quizzically.
-He put down his guitar and stood next to me.
-“Do you know them?” he asked nodding towards the visitors.
+He put down his guitar and moved to stand next to me.
+“Friends of yours?” he asked nodding towards the visitors.

 “We get a lot of groups of friends here,” Mike told me.
-“It’s always the same; you’ve got the ditzy one, the wacky one, the sensitive one, and then of course, the normal one,” he said, nudging me and smirking.
+“It’s always the same; you’ve got the hippie, the nut, the chick, and then of course, the normal one,” he said, nudging me and smirking.

 I looked closer at the girls.
 Peter and Micky had now gone over to talk to them.
-None of the girls were as good looking as me—eerily so.
+They were all very pretty, but none of the girls were as good looking as me—eerily so.
 “Can we get rid of them?”
 I asked Mike.

 “You brought ’em here,” he shrugged.

 With a hint of jealousy in his voice, Mike asked, “Why are you so eager to get rid of love interests for the guys?”

 “Huh!”
 I scoffed, “Have you ever tried keeping track of eight characters at once?”
 I approached the girls, still unsure of what I was going to do.

 “Well, hey there, gals,” I smiled politely.
 I glanced at the other Monkees, who were waiting for me to say something.

 I leaned in closer to the girls.
 They leaned in towards me.
 “Um… rhubarb, rhubarb, rhubarb?”
 I mumbled in a low voice.